lukereding/call_classifier/README.md

 ## How it works

-The code uses [GoCV](https://gocv.io/) to display images of frog calls to the user.
+The code uses the Python bindings for [OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) to display images of frog calls to the user.
 With each image displayed, the user selects a key to classify the type of frog call.
 The image then gets moves to the folder associated with that category of call.

-## Installation
+## Steps

-The program is available as an executable binary compiled on macOS, which means all you need to do is download the binary, make it executable `chmod +x call_classifer`, then execute it with `./call_classifer` or `bash call_classifer`.
-However, you must have OpenCV v.4 installed on your machine.
-[This](https://gocv.io/getting-started/macos/) page outlines the steps, but `brew install hybridgroup/tools/opencv` should be all you need, assuming you've installed [homebrew](brew.sh).
+1. Set up the `conda` environment.
+(You can install `conda` from [here](https://docs.conda.io/en/latest/miniconda.html)).
+Once `conda` is installed, run `conda config --add channels conda-forge` to make sure you get your packages from conda-forge  then `conda create --name opencv --environment.yaml` to create the environment.
+2. `conda activate opencv` to activate the opencv environment.
+3. `python classify.py`

+The program picks a folder that contains pngs and shows these one at a time to the user.
+The user selects the key that corresponds with the type of call.
+That image is then moved to a folder with the name of the call and a new image is shown to the user.
+Then continues until the folder is exhausted of png files, at which point the program exits.

 ## Notes on useage